 Qualifications and personal qualities:

-- the candidate must be fluent in written and oral English
+- The candidate should be fluent in spoken and written English.

 We can offer: